Pirates vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel enters this game looking to extend his eight-game hit streak.
-In his last 10 outings he is hitting .343 with five doubles, four home runs, six walks and 10 RBI.
+- Gurriel heads into this game looking to extend his nine-game hit streak.
+In his last 10 outings he is hitting .306 with five doubles, two home runs, four walks and six RBI.

 Gurriel Recent Games